 While working and attending school, Richardson found time to do research and write.
 His first book, THE GENESIS AND EXODUS OF NOW, was published in 1978.
 It documented social and political change in Mobile from 1965 to 1975, as a direct result of NOW.
 A second edition to that book was released in February of 1996.

 His research on the Stone Street Baptist Church has been published in Hard-back, entitled: THE STONE STREET BAPTIST CHURCH, ALABAMA'S FIRST 1806-1982.
 That research led to the church being placed on the Alabama Historical Register and the National Register of Historical Places by the U.S. Department of Interior, as a national historical site.
-He has recently written a play that is now on national tour entitled, THE BIRTH OF A CHURCH, which dramatized the early beginning of Stone Street Baptist.
-The church organized in 1806.
-The world premier of this play took place before 2000 delegates attending the National Baptist Winter Conference in Nashville, Tennessee on December 3, 1996.
-He has completed other books: TITHING, WHAT DOES GOD REQUIRE, which was published in 2001 and IMPRINTS, TRACING TODAY'S BEHAVIOR TO PAST EVENTS, both are available at Amazon.com.
+He has recently written a play that is now on national tour entitled, THE BIRTH OF A CHURCH, which dramatized the early beginning of Stone Street Baptist which organized in 1806.
+The world premier of this play took place before 2000 delegates attending the National Baptist Winter Conference in Nashville, Tennessee, on December 3, 1996.
+He has completed other books: TITHING, WHAT DOES GOD REQUIRE, which was published in 2001, IMPRINTS, TRACING TODAY'S BEHAVIOR TO PAST EVENTS and FROM NYMPH TO MOBILE AND BEYOND: THE IMPOSSIBLE DREAM that are all available at Amazon.com

-Richardson is a member of the Stone Street Baptist Church where he serves as historian; on the Board of Deacons; as associate general superintendent of the Sunday school and as a Sunday school teacher.
-He was a member and past board chairman of the History Museum of Mobile; a past member of the Board of Zoning Adjustments; a member of the Executive Board of Mobile Tricentennial Inc.; The Gulf Coast Emporium Museum of Science Board and named Who is Who Among African Americans; he is National Coordinator for National Coalition of Justice and Equality, a group that monitors criminal justice issues; He graduated from the 2003 class of prestigious Leadership Alabama, an organization that selects key leaders from around the state to examine pennant issues.
-Richardson is the recipient of Stratmore's distinguished 2007-2008 Who's Who Award, which honors limited individuals who have demonstrated leadership and achievement in their occupation, industry, or profession.
+Richardson is a member of the Stone Street Baptist Church where he serves as historian, Sunday school teacher, associate general superintendent of the Sunday school, and he is on the Board of Deacons.
+He was a member and past board chairman of the History Museum of Mobile; a past member of the Board of Zoning Adjustments; a member of the Executive Board of Mobile Tricentennial Inc.; a member of the Gulf Coast Emporium Museum of Science Board; and named Who is Who Among African Americans.
+He is National Coordinator for the National Coalition of Justice and Equality, a group that monitors criminal justice issues.
+He graduated from the 2003 class of prestigious Leadership Alabama, an organization that selects key leaders from around the state to examine pennant issues.
+The Rho Alpha and Zeta Kappa Chapters of Omega Psi Phi Fraternity named Richardson their 2014 Citizen Of The Year.
+Richardson was selected by Mobile Alumni Chapter of Kappa Alpha Psi Fraternity as their 2015 Citizen of the Year.
+On May 16, 2015, he received the John F. Kennedy Personal Courage Award from the Alabama Democratic Conference.
 He is a member of many other social and civic organizations.

 His Pre-emptive Drug Free Zone Crime Fighting Initiative for Trinity Gardens Community is now the model for Community Policing throughout the City of Mobile.
 It received national attention when the National Crime Prevention Council voted his crime fighting model semi-finalists among several thousand nominations.
 On December 2, 2002 Richardson honored 100 District 1 Neighborhood Block Captains, in a reception held at the newly constructed Toulminville Library, for becoming a network of District 1 anticrime fighting community leaders..
 He is the proud father of three children, Lawanda, Lisa and Fredrick III.
 He has two grandchildren, Crystal Womack and Maya Lawson.